alterasc/alterasc.github.io/docs/HomebrewArchetypes/MythicAbilities.md

 ## Second Mystery (Enlightened Philosopher)

-You opened your mind and soul to learn the secrets of a second mystery.
+You've opened your mind and soul to learn the secrets of a second mystery.
-Benefit: You gain a second Oracle Mystery.
+Benefit: You gain a second oracle mystery.

 `1ae59f1b2a3940f41b94904373dd0072`
 `SecondMysteryLoreKeeper`